Post-Baccalaureate Program: MS in Medical Physiology

 After students have completed the first two semesters of required core physiology courses, they have a number of options:

 - The majority of the students take 2 academic years to complete the program.
-After the first two semesters of required core physiology courses, they take the required 10 hours of electives over the next two semesters and take advantage of the “Hidden Curriculum” to prepare themselves for their future careers.
+After the first two semesters of required core physiology courses, they take the required 12 hours of electives over the next two semesters and take advantage of the Enrichment Curriculum to prepare themselves for their future careers.

 - Students particularly interested in research (especially those wanting to apply to a Ph.D. program) can elect to switch to the MSMP Plan A program.
 Unlike the Plan B program where the degree requirements are only to take a total of 30 credit hours of course work, the Plan A requires that the student takes 10 hours of Thesis Research where they work with a research faculty member anywhere in the university, develop an original research project, carry out the research in the laboratory of their research advisor, and write and defend a thesis to their research advisory committee.
 Students interested in this Plan A option should acquire a faculty research advisor during their first two semesters in the program, petition the MSMP Administration Committee by the first of May to enter the program, and be prepared to start their thesis research summer semester.

-- Students who have a particular area of interest may petition the MSMP Administration Committee by May 1st to concentrate their 10 hours of electives in one of the following Elective Areas of Concentration (AOC’s): Bioethics, Clinical Investigation (earning a Certificate), Clinical Neuroscience, Clinical Pulmonology, Evolutionary Medicine, Nephrology, Nutrition, and Physiologic Research.
+- Students who have a particular area of interest may petition the MSMP Administration Committee by May 1st to concentrate their 12 hours of electives in one of the following Elective Areas of Concentration (AOC’s): Bioethics, Clinical Investigation (earning a Certificate), Clinical Neuroscience, Evolutionary Medicine, and Physiologic Research.

 - Those students who are interested in earning a dual MS/MBA degree, can petition the MSMP Administration Committee to do so by May 1st.
-After completing the required 20 hours of core physiology courses, students enter this program fall semester and complete the 48 hours of MBA courses in as few as 2 semesters (preferably 3).
+After completing the required 20 hours of core physiology courses, students enter this program fall semester and complete the 51 hours of MBA courses in 3 semesters.

 To earn the MSMP degree, students must satisfy the following requirements:

-- Take and pass the National Board of Medical Examiners shelf exams in Physiology and Neurophysiology (taken by all students after completing the required core physiology courses – typically the first week of May).
+- Take and pass the comprehensive exam (taken by all students after completing the required core physiology courses – typically the first week of May).